 While creepy fiction is fun this time of year, personally I enjoy creepy nonfiction even more.
 In the spirit of Halloween, I’ve picked one of my favorite local true crime stories to share.
 These murders happened in a city near where I live, and part of why I find this particular crime so fascinating its connection to public libraries and one of their core foundational principles in the United States: intellectual freedom.

 The city of Auburn, Washington was originally named the city of Slaughter back when it was settled by non-indigenous residents in 1893 (1).
 The city hotel was even named the Slaughter House (1) – side note, with a name like that I would definitely want to stay there!!
-Little would anyone have guessed that the city’s original name would become prophetic over a hundred years later, as two local murders sparked worry of a nationwide poisoning…
+Little would anyone have guessed that the city’s original name would become prophetic over a hundred years later.
+Most who think of killers in Auburn would point to the obvious: Gary Ridgeway, called the Green River Killer after Auburn’s Green River where he hid many of his victims’ bodies.
+However, in 1980s Auburn there also was the much lesser-known case of two murders which sparked worry of a nationwide poisoning…

 But first, I need to set the stage for the crime I want to discuss with a different, earlier crime.
 We jump ahead to 1982, towards the end of September.
 Leaving Auburn Washington we head east, around and in the city of Chicago.
 A group of seeming random people: 12 year-old Mary Kellerman, 27 year-old Adam Janus, his 25 year-old brother Stanley Janus and his 19 year-old wife Theresa, 31 year-old Mary McFarland, 35 year-old Paula Prince, and 27 year-old Mary Reiner (2).
 What do they have in common?
 They’ve all ingested Tylenol capsules.
 Unfortunately, there’s no way they could have known that their pills had been tampered with and secretly contained a lethal amount of cyanide.
 All seven died as a result of this poisoning.
 These still unsolved murders, known informally as the Chicago Tylenol murders, became the impetus for the current use of tamper-proof packaging in the United States (2).